 User profile can contain items that provide more information about the user such as a profile image, user’s name, job title, etc. The items are fully customizable to provide admins and developers the flexibility to address any privacy or security concerns.

-• User Image: Optional, if a user’s profile image is not available then the user’s initials can replace the image instead.
+• User Image: Optional, if a user’s profile image is not available, the user’s initials can replace the image instead.

-• User Title: Use as the primary identifier for the user, like their name.
+• User Title: Use as the primary identifier for the user, such as their name.

-• User Subtitle: Use as the secondary identifier for the user, like their job title.
+• User Subtitle: Use as the secondary identifier for the user, such as their job title.

 C. Sign In Form